bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.update_performance

-- `"status.update_performance"`: (object) Status update regarding the currently ongoing network performance measurement.
+Status update regarding the currently ongoing network performance measurement.
 This event is, of course, only emitted by network tests that measure the network performance.

 This event includes the following attributes: